-It is not the first time when India is the protagonist of this kind of discoveries.
-Let us not forget the myriad mysteries related to this land, as is the case with the “immovable” Padmanabhaswami Temple, Weerahhadra Temple or the enigmatic and atemporal image of a cyclist on the wall of a 2000-year-old temple in Panchavarnaswami.
+It is not the first time that India is the protagonist of this kind of discovery.
+Let us not forget the myriad mysteries related to this land, as is the case with the “immovable” Padmanabhaswami Temple, Weerahhadra Temple, or the enigmatic and atemporal image of a cyclist on the wall of a 2000-year-old temple in Panchavarnaswami.

 Bomb Shelters In Case Of Atomic War

 According to archaeologists, they were built around the 4th century BC.
 If we are to rely on the religious texts that are on the walls in these cases, we can draw or speculate that some kind of Buddhist or Hindu ascetic once lived there.